-Figure 4: MiCollab with MBG Teleworker & Web Proxy
+Figure 4.4: MiCollab with MBG Teleworker & Web Proxy

-Table 3: Firewall Settings for Teleworker in DMZ below indicates the Firewall settings needed for Teleworker service in addition to the settings in Table 2.
-Some settings are the same as the settings defined in Table 2.
+The following table shows Firewall Settings for Teleworker in DMZ below indicates the Firewall settings needed for Teleworker service in addition to the settings in Firewall Settings for MiCollab with Web Proxy (No Teleworker).
+Some settings are the same as the settings defined in Firewall Settings for MiCollab with Web Proxy (No Teleworker).

-Table 3: Firewall Settings for Teleworker in DMZ
+Table 4.3: Firewall Settings for Teleworker in DMZ (Sheet 1 of 3)

-Table 3.
-I flewall Settings for Teleworker III DMZ PORT RANGE DIRECTION PURPOSE & DETAILS TCP 22 (SSH) MBG Server → Internet AMC communications.
+PORT RANGE DIRECTION PURPOSE & DETAILS TCP 22 (SSH) MBG Server → Internet AMC communications .
 Allow outbound packets (and replies) on TCP port 22 between the MBG Server and the Internet to enable server registration, software and license key downloads, alerts and reporting.
-UDP 53 (DNS) MBG Server → Internet Domain Name System.
+UDP 53 (DNS) MBG Server → Internet Domain Name System .
 The server requires DNS to look up the IP address of the Mitel AMC.
 Alternatively, the server can be configured to forward all DNS requests to another DNS server.
 See the MSL Installation and Administration Guide for details.
 TCP 443 (HTTPS) MBG Server ← Internet Remote Server Management.
 (Optional) Allow inbound and outbound packets on TCP port 443 between the MBG Server and the Internet to allow remote management of the MBG server, if required.
 HTTPS access to allow remote management of the MBG server must be also be explicitly enabled from the server manager interface.
-TCP 6800, 6801 and 6802 MBG Server → LAN MBG Server → ICP(s) MBG Server ← Internet MiNET Call Control.
-Allow incoming and outgoing packets for TCP ports 6801 (MiNET-SSL) and 6802 (MiNET-Secure V1) between the MBG server and the Internet.
-Allow incoming and outgoing packets for TCP ports 6800 (unencrypted MiNET), 6801 and 6802 between the MBG server and the LAN and the MBG server and the ICP(s).
-The LAN rule can be omitted if there are no IP sets on the LAN, but ensure that the ICP(s) can communicate with the server's public address.